matto-and-morphie/dev/README.md

 This repository serves as a home to changes in the Unity Project codebase.
 Please note that the Unity Collaboration Platform was primarily used in development and GitHub simply served as a means of keeping all our files (code/design/website) in the same location.
 Hence, large commits are observed often by a single individual.

+Note: no license is attached to this Github Repo.
+As per [choosealicense.com](https://choosealicense.com/), this means there is "no permission from the creators of the software to use, modify, or share the software ... for any purpose."